On This Page

 - Phosphorylase deficiency (McArdle disease, myophosphorylase deficiency, glycogenosis type 5)

-Juvenile dermatomyositis (DM) is a common form of inflammatory myopathy.
+Juvenile dermatomyositis (JDM) is a common form of inflammatory myopathy.
 It can involve the muscles or their blood supply.
-DM is distinct among neuromuscular diseases because a red or purplish rash can develop on the face, neck, shoulders, or upper arms and legs.
+JDM is distinct among neuromuscular diseases because a red or purplish rash can develop on the face, neck, shoulders, or upper arms and legs.
 The inflammatory process can lead to muscle deterioration, muscle weakness and joint problems.
 Gillette has rheumatologists (physicians familiar with inflammatory diseases) and neuromuscular specialists to treat the condition.

 Causes and Risk Factors